Dynflow/dynflow/doc/pages/source/documentation/index.md

 #### Planning

-Planning follows immediately after action is triggered.
-Planning always uses the tread triggering the action.
+Planning always uses the thread triggering the action.
 Planning phase configures actions's input for run phase.
 It starts by executing `plan` method of the action instance passing in arguments from `World#trigger method`

 ```ruby
 world_instance.trigger(AnAction, *args)